husjoh15/Group6_Ruby/Readme.txt

 Individual Contribution:

 	Jibblol - Vegard Ingebrigtsen: "I have mainly been working on the html/css side of this application, whilst also helping out with ruby code.
-	I have also deployed the applicaton to heroku."
+	I have also deployed the applicaton to heroku.
+And I ended up having to generate a new docker-file."

 	Husmas15 - Mashal Hussain: "My first assignment was to get Docker working, but that started off as a nightmare and it kept me busy for a whole week without progress.
 	Besides that I have helped around with debugging."